Obsidian-TTRPG-Community/ObsidianTTRPGShare/Pathfinder/Second_Edition/TTRPG_Statblocks/Bestiary/Bestiary/Arbiter.md

 abilities_top:
   - name: "Locate Inevitable"
-    desc: "  An arbiter can always sense the direction of the nearest non-arbiter inevitable on the plane, but it cannot sense the range of the inevitable., Items shortsword."
+    desc: "  An arbiter can always sense the direction of the nearest non-arbiter inevitable on the plane, but it cannot sense the range of the inevitable.
+Items shortsword."
   - name: Items
     desc: "[[shortsword]];"
 abilities_bot: